konard/cv-consistency-check/README.md

 ### Future Enhancements

-- Support for more platforms (LinkedIn, Habr Career, etc.)
+- Support for more platforms (LinkedIn, etc.)
 - API-based fetching where available
 - More detailed comparison (experience, education)
 - Web interface